There are several federal laws that offer crucial protection to elderly citizens, including those residing in nursing homes.

 Nursing Home Reform Act

-A fundamental pieces of legislation that ensured the quality of care and treatment provided to nursing home residents was the Nursing Home Reform Act.
+A fundamental piece of legislation that ensured the quality of care and treatment provided to nursing home residents was the Nursing Home Reform Act.

 The bill was passed after Congress asked the Institute of Medicine in 1986 to conduct a study of the quality of care provided to residents of U.S. Medicare and Medicaid nursing homes.